praveen-venkatachalam/Qiskit-Fall-Fest-2023/README.md

 ## Hackathon Theme
 - Three labs provided by IBM Quantum and the first completing team will be awarded as winners
+- There will be an additional 10-minute presentation for Masters level participants
+- Presentation has to be about explaining any domains of quantum computing; see sample topics below:
+- - different types of quantum hardware like superconducting qubits, trapped ions, and photonic qubits
+  - quantum key distribution (QKD)
+  - Quantum Algorithms
+  - Find recent developments from blogs like: https://research.ibm.com/quantum-computing, https://aws.amazon.com/blogs/quantum-computing, https://blog.google , etc..
+- Presentation must be min. of 10 slides, and explain the topic well and include why the chosen topic is important.
 - 3 people per team max.